zats/zats.github.io/_posts/2014-04-12-Designing-your-own-class-cluster-Initializers.markdown

 }
 ```

+TODOs:

-I'm still not sure why `NSArray`, for example, has two designated initializers.
+* I'm still not sure why `NSArray`, for example, has two designated initializers.
+* If I'd have a public subclass to my cluster class (e.g. what `NSMutableArray` to `NSArray`) and several private implementations for both,  would adding `if [self isMemberOfClass:[NSMutableArray class]]` to a public subclass be enough?

 Solution, implemented above, works for my current (limited) set of use-cases and I will keep investigation.